collectionsasdata/part2whole/index.md

 ---

-This effort is made possible by The Andrew W. Mellon Foundation.
+This effort was made possible by The Andrew W. Mellon Foundation.